Welcome!

 • Understanding how you heat your home, for example: how easy or difficult you find keeping your home warm?

 • Your experience of having insulation or other energy saving measures installed in your home, for example: how satisfied are you with the work that was carried out?
-How did your landlord keep you updated on the works?

 • The impact of having energy saving measures carried out in your home / development, for example: how has the work impacted the way you heat your home?
 Has it made it cheaper to heat your home?